Tiled Map Editor Integration¶

 Player Spawn Position¶

-The framework determines the player's spawn position based on the Player object configuration:
+The framework determines the player's spawn position based on the player content registry:

 Player Object Setup: